open-telemetry/opentelemetry-operator/docs/api.md

-A label selector requirement is a selector that contains values, a key, and an operator that relates
+A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

 <table>
     <thead>